jordanyoungs/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This is a project I built as part of the web development bootcamp at Lighthouse Labs.
+I was able to practice HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.

+Some of the functionality the page has:
+-Tweets are loaded from Mongo database
+-The compose form can slide in or out of view by clicking the compose button -Character counter updates live based on text input -Error messages are given if a tweet is empty or over the character limit -New tweets are submitted (with a random username and avatar) and saved to the Mongo database, then rendered immediately on the page without refresh

 ## Getting Started